cvxpy/cvxpy/doc/source/install/index.rst

 ---------------------------

 CVXPY supports the GUROBI solver.
-Simply install GUROBI such that you can ``import gurobipy`` in Python.
+Install GUROBI version 7.5.2 or greater such that you can ``import gurobipy`` in Python.
 See the `GUROBI <http://www.gurobi.com/>`_ website for installation instructions.

 Install with MOSEK support